LeafAxe/MD-ROM/README.md

-# ATRAC-ROM
+# MD-ROM (Minidisc Data Encoder/Decoder)
 Adapt arbitrary files to be burn-ready for normal audio MiniDiscs.

 WebMiniDisc Pro v1.4.0 added the ability to burn ATRAC files (.aea) directly to MiniDiscs, provided the user has a NetMD enabled burner.

-This new homebrew feature allows for arbitrary data of any kind to be stored on an MD, without the need for the special Hi-MD model(s) that can already do so more easily.
-One can inject data into an existing .aea file using a hex editor, overwriting the sound data.
+This new homebrew feature allows for arbitrary data of any kind to be stored on an MD, without the need for the special Hi-MD models.

-There is a catch, however.

-The last 2 out of every 212 bytes of the 'sound' data get corrupted, and nothing more.
-It is unclear if the corruption occurs on the burning or the ripping of the track, nor is it clear whether it is the fault of the player, WebMiniDisc, or both.
+Note: This is not compatible with MD-Data discs/burners.
+This is designed for use with regular audio MiniDiscs to act like an MD-Data disc.

-Nonetheless, the goal of this program is to adapt an input file for burning onto an MD by working around those very consistent discrepancies.
+The goal of this program is to adapt an input file for burning onto an MD, as well as decoding a stored arbitrary file from an MD.
-The adaptation also corrupts the file, but it does so losslessly.
-Therefore, the program also comes with a decoder which can undo the encoding.

-As of writing, this program is in a very alpha state and is more a proof of concept more than anything else.
-It doesn't generate an ATRAC file or modify one.
-In fact, it doesn't have anything to do with ATRAC.
-It simply adapts a file which can later be manually injected into an ATRAC file using a hex editor.

-Steps for encoding:
-1. Gather file of interest and the executable in one folder.
-2. Open the program.
-3. Enter 'E'.
-4. Enter in the exact number of bytes of the input file.
-5. Enter in the filename with the file extension.
-6. A file named 'newfile.bin' will be generated, and this is the adapted file.

-Steps for decoding:
-1. Gather adapted file and executable in one folder.
-2. Open the program.
-3. Enter 'D'.
-4. Enter in the exact number of bytes of the adapted file.
-5. Enter in the filename with the file extension.
-6. A file named 'decod.bin' will be generated, which functions as the original file before the encoding adaptation.
+Encoding mechanism:
+1. An ATRAC file header is written
+2. Two null bytes will be appended to the end of a group of 210 bytes from the original file (making it a group of 212 bytes).
+This ensures that the important data doesn't get corrupted, as it is those 2 unimportant bytes in every group that get corrupted.
+3. Store transformed data in a .aea file
+Note: if the number of bytes of the transformed data is not fully divisible by 212, null bytes will be added at the end of the file to ensure that it is.

+Decoder mechanism:
+1. Erases header
+2. Erases the last 2 bytes of every 212 byte soundgroup
+3. Stores decoded data in a .bin file
+Note: In most cases, there will be extraneous null bytes at the end of the decoded file due to the extraneous bytes purposefully added in the encoding process.
+This can cause problems for some files, such as zip files.